rheechie/project/README.md

 # project
 Hi there I added a line for a new project
 I have done some python code
-yes i am trying to update in websit skjkfndn dskvkjn kckjnv kjvn dnv dkfjvn cvmn
+I am writing and editing the read me file in github